 Where to Eat and Drink in Valparaíso

-One of the most appealing things about Valparaíso (at least for us) is a thriving culinary scene.
-From street food to home-style picadas, rustic meals to table cloth affairs, there’s something for everyone here, all centered around the port’s abundant seafood.
+One of the most appealing things about Valparaíso (at least for us) is the thriving culinary scene.
+From street food to home-style picadas and rustic meals to tablecloth affairs, there’s something for everyone here, all centered around the port’s abundant seafood.

 The relaxed coastal atmosphere and panoramic views make it the perfect place to sample Chile’s favorite cocktail, the pisco sour, as you watch the setting sun throw even more color across the vibrant city as it disappears into the Pacific Ocean.

-Here are a few of favourite bars, restaurants and cafes in Valparaíso.
+Here are a few of our favorite bars, restaurants, and cafes in Valparaíso.